Blockchain glossary: Every crypto phrase you need to know

 Satoshi Nakamoto

-The psydonymous creator of Bitcoin.
-The whitepaper explaining the need for decentralized finance and explaining how Bitcoin works was signed by a Satoshi Nakamoto, but no one knows who the real person is.
+The pseudonymous creator of bitcoin.
+The white paper explaining the need for decentralized finance and explaining how bitcoin works was signed by a Satoshi Nakamoto, but no one knows who the real person is.
 It's been speculated that Satoshi Nakamoto is actually several people.
+Computer scientist Craig Wright claims to be him, but his claim has not been verified.

 A cryptocurrency that has been rugged.